gemtoo/ggspot/README.md

 ```
 - SFTP into MikroTik and put `ggspot.tar` there.
 - Create a container using this archive.
 Assign VETH from the previous step.
 In Envs specify YGGDRASIL_PRIVATE_KEY and YGGDRASIL_PEERS (example is in `.env.example`).
+## Notes
+- In this example, inside the container the router software brings up a `tun0` interface with the main address `202:5b95:731b:5f11:314e:1202:99db:d619`, subnet `302:5b95:731b:5f11::/64` and a route to `200::/7`, a.k.a.
+Yggdrasil Network.
+The main address is going to be the default gateway to Yggdrasil, inside the container.
+- VETH is the `eth0` of a container.
+Per official [Yggdrasil documentation](https://yggdrasil-network.github.io/configuration.html#advertising-a-prefix), for router advertisements to work, VETH should have its own Yggdrasil address (`302:5b95:731b:5f11::2/64` in this case).
+Assigning Yggdrasil address to VETH makes Yggdrasil reachable from VETH.
+But such address is reachable only from within the container.
+This is why Router Advertisement Daemon is needed inside the container.
+- Accepting Router Advertisements is crucial, because there is no other way to get an Yggdrasil Network address on the interface outside the container.
+When the RA rappens, Yggdrasil address gets auto-configured on the `Bridge_Containers` interface.
+This is where MikroTik gets it's own Yggdrasil address.
+- To reach Yggdrasil Network from MikroTik, a static route needs to be configured.
+In our case `200::/7 via 302:5b95:731b:5f11::2%Bridge_Containers`.
+VETH address inside the container is used as the default gateway.